googleapis/python-spanner-django/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Spanner does not support ``ON DELETE CASCADE`` when creating foreign-key
-constraints, so these are not supported in ``django-google-spanner``.
+constraints, so this is not supported in ``django-google-spanner``.

 Check constraints aren't supported
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Spanner does not support ``CHECK`` constraints, so one isn't created for `PositiveIntegerField
+Spanner does not support ``CHECK`` constraints so one isn't created for `PositiveIntegerField
 <https://docs.djangoproject.com/en/stable/ref/models/fields/#positiveintegerfield>`__
 and `CheckConstraint